Slips, Trips and Falls FAQs

 How do I report a slips, trips and falls accident?

 If the consequences of a slip, trip and fall accident is a reportable accident, you should use the RIDDOR reporting requirements.
-Find out more about this here.
+Find out more about reporting to RIDDOR on the HSE’s website.

 How could I prevent slip and trip accidents during cold weather?